-I conducted a review under section 49F of the Agency's decision to refuse access to documents requested by the Applicant under the FOI Act.
+I have conducted a review under section 49F of the Agency's decision to refuse access to documents requested by the Applicant under the FOI Act.

-My decision on review is the same as the Agency's decision in that I am satisfied the requirements for the application of section 25A(5) are met.
+My decision on review is the same as the Agency's decision.

-Accordingly, access to the requested documents is refused in accordance with the Applicant's request under section 25A(5).
+I am satisfied the requirements for the application of section 25A(5) are met.
+Accordingly, I have decided to refuse to grant access to the requested documents in accordance with the Applicant's request under section 25A(5).